dipscope/TypeManager.TS/README.md

 ### Alias decorator

-To define an alias you can use `Alias` decorator.
-It can be used both on class and property.
+This decorator can be used both on type and property to define an alias.

 ```typescript
 import { Type, Property, Alias } from '@dipscope/type-manager';